acmdas/das_fieldstones/morefieldstones2018.md

 ## Useful History
 Sat, 17 Feb 2018

 "A great deal of false history was written, by people who never strayed north of London, about working-class hardship in those parts.
 Yes, there was plenty, but what we get from the entrepreneurs of socialism is twisted to their agitprop needs.
-Rewriting the history, to make it more true, makes another nice hobby; and in the course of it we discover that the ugliest of the capitalists often did less damage than the philanthropists."&mdash;<a href="https://www.davidwarrenonline.com/2018/02/16/as-the-world-turns-2/" rel="noopener" target="_blank">David Warren</a>
+Rewriting the history, to make it more true, makes another nice hobby; and in the course of it we discover that the ugliest of the capitalists often did less damage than the philanthropists."&mdash;[David Warren](https://www.davidwarrenonline.com/2018/02/16/as-the-world-turns-2/)

 ## Turning and Turning
 Sat, 17 Feb 2018